zama-ai/concrete-ml/docs/guides/hybrid-models.md

 hybrid_model.forward(torch.randn((dim, )))
 ```

-When calling `forward`, the `HybridFHEModel` handles, for each model part that is deployed remotely, all the necessary intermediate steps: quantizing the data, encrypting it, makes the request to the server using `requests` Python module, decrypting and de-quantizing the result.
+When calling `forward`, the `HybridFHEModel` handles all the necessary intermediate steps for each model part deployed remotely, including:
+- Quantizing the data.
+- Encrypting the data.
+- Making the request to the server using `requests` Python module.
+- Decrypting and de-quantizing the result.